greguz/rxlax/README.md

 #### shift(): Promise<T | undefined>

-Removes from the queue and return the first queued element, _undefined_ if no elements are present.
+Removes the first element from the queue and returns that removed element.

 #### push(entry: T): Promise<any>

-Save a new element into the queue.
+Add one element to the end of the queue.

 #### clear(): Promise<any>

 Clear the queue.
-This method is fired when the process throw for any reason.
+This method is always fired just before the end of the overall process.